-Forecasting assumption Risk Reasons and Financial Effect of Uncertainty Level of uncertainty Potential consequence R isk That reduction of water losses from reticulated supplies is made mandatory That the water loss reduction requirements set mean the Council's renewal programme for reticulation has to be substantially The priority for Government action is unknown (but the data is readily accessible in the annual reporting of the mandatory Medium High accelerated.
-More frequent (than annual) reporting may be required. n annual) performance measures for all councils).
+Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence о of Uncertainty Ri sk That reduction of water losses from reticulated supplies is made mandatory Medium High accelerated.
+More frequent (than annual) reporting may be required. performance measures for all councils).
 An accelerated programme could be very costly.
 Mediu m/High That the statutory requirements for earthquake-strengthening of public buildings will continue under the That Council does not secure adequate external funding for new public buildings to replace those that need strengthening.
-There is strong competition for external funding.
-If sufficient external funding is not secured, earthquake-prone buildings will Low Medium Government. have to be strengthened or demolished.
-Low/Medium Conditions on Council's resource consents renewals will be met and all consents will be renewed.
-That conditions on resource consents are changed to the point that the investment required from the community is too high/ Council has committed to a capital programme that sets targets for compliance for all discharges and has Low Medium unaffordable.
+There is strong competition for external o funding.
+If sufficient external funding is not secured, earthquake-prone buildings will Low Medium Government. have to be strengthened or demolished. ledium Conditions on Council's resource consents renewals will be met and all consents will be renewed. renewals will be met and all consents will changed to the point that the investment programme that sets targets for Low Medium unaffordable.
 Council may face substantial fines (and even litigation) for continuing non- compliance.
 Investigations before a resource consent is granted may push upgrade costs beyond what has been budgeted. presented this to Horizons.
 There is a strong co-operative working relationship between staff at Rangitīkei and Horizons, essential to secure the most cost-effective technical solution for each site.
 Low Waka Kotahi (NZTA) will approve the programmes proposed for minor improvements on the roading network and The total proposed programmes will not be approved.
-This risk is greater for the proposed bridge replacement programme local share of either (or both) of these Medium Medium bridge replacements. as these are deemed capital works by Waka Kotahi and are prioritised on a regional basis. to be increased to cover the lack of Waka Kotahi NZ funding.
-Medium Naka Kotahi (NZTA) will extend the current Financial assistance rate to footpaths.
-Footpath programmes have been changed The programme will be determined by Waka Kotahi criteria rather than local preferences.
-The extent of co-investment may change.
-Council may seek to increase the unsubsidised footpath or roading Medium Low to subsidised roading. programme rather than treat the co- investment as reducing the local share (i.e. rates) requirement.
-L ow
+This risk is greater for the proposed bridge replacement programme The projected rates requirement for the local share of either (or both) of these programmes will not be used or needs Medium Medium bridge replacements. as these are deemed capital works by Waka Kotahi and are prioritised on a regional basis. to be increased to cover the lack of Waka Kotahi NZ funding.
+Medium Waka Kotahi (NZTA) will extend the current financial assistance rate to footpaths.
+Footpath programmes have been changed incial assistance rate to footpaths.
+Waka Kotahi criteria rather than local change.
+Council may seek to increase Medium Low to subsidised roading. programme rather than treat the co- investment as reducing the local share (i.e. rates) requirement.
+Low